Well Over a Century of Service

 |Click image for a slideshow of yesteryear's market.

-For a complete history of the Market, check out "The Hands That Feed Us: 100 Years at the Rochester Public Market".
-This beautiful book is on sale at the Friends of the Market kiosk near the Union Street entrance, or at the Market office.
-Also, consider taking a Market Tour to learn more about the Market's fascinating history!
+For a comprehensive history of the Market, check out The Hands That Feed Us: 100 Years at the Rochester Public Market.
+Published to commemorate the Market's centennial in 2005, this beautiful book is on sale at the Friends of the Market kiosk near the Union Street entrance during warm months, or at the Market Office year-round on regular Market days.
+Also for sale are a series of four beautiful prints featuring the Market's early days.

-Photo courtesy Albert R. Stone Negative Collection of the Rochester Museum and Science Center
+Photos courtesy Albert R. Stone Negative Collection of the Rochester Museum and Science Center

 Below: Colorful Market vendor license plates required from the 1930s through the 1950s!